open-decision/new-interpreter/README.md

-# Base Website
+# Interpreter

-This is a base website for static websites (i.e. landing pages).
-Just fork it and get going!
+This is a WIP remake of the Open Decision interpreter.

 ## Get it running